khurshidnazarmohammad/To-Do-List-App/README.md

-JavaScript To-Do List
+# 📝 To Do List App

-A simple To-Do List built with HTML, CSS, and JavaScript.
+A modern and responsive To Do List application built using HTML, CSS, and JavaScript.
-Users can add tasks dynamically using DOM manipulation.

-Technologies: HTML, CSS, JavaScript
+This project is designed for practicing DOM manipulation, event handling, and clean UI design in front-end development.

+---

+# 🚀 Features

+✅ Add new tasks
+✅ Delete tasks
+✅ Mark tasks as completed
-Features: Add tasks to a list
+✅ Add tasks using Enter key
-Start: Open `index.html` in the browser
+✅ Responsive and modern UI
+✅ Smooth hover effects
+✅ Clean project structure

+---

+# 📂 Project Structure

+`bash
+todo-list/
+│
+├── index.html
+│
+├── css/
+│   └── style.css
+│
+├── javascript/
+│   └── app.js
+│
+└── README.md